moranguo/hello-world/README.md

 once in a while you find someon who's iridescent, and when you do, nothing can ever compare.(Flipped)

-The higher I got, themore amazed I was by the view.(Flipped)
+The higher I got, the more amazed I was by the view.(Flipped)